College of Biological Sciences

 - DNA mutation by cytosine deamination catalyzed by the APOBEC3B enzyme

-Research by this group was featured on the MSI website in June 2020: Crystal Structure of Folwpox Virus Resolvase.
+Research by this group was featured on the MSI website in June 2020: Crystal Structure of Fowlpox Virus Resolvase.